jefdaj/ortholang-notebooks/README.md

 nix-shell --command "jupyter lab"
 ~~~

-To write and publish your own OrthoLang, R, and/or Python notebooks you should
+To write and publish your own OrthoLang notebooks you should
 only need to copy and paste these files into a new repository:

 ~~~